VisLab/HEDToolsArchived/index.md

 'HedXml'|Name-Value|The full path to a HED XML file containing all of the tags.
 This by default will be the *HED.xml* file found in the *hed* subdirectory of the *HEDTools*.
 'InDir'|Name-Value|A directory containing tagged EEG datasets to be validated.
 'OutputFileDirectory'|Name-Value|The directory where the validation output is written.
 There will be a log file generated for each study dataset validated.
-'WriteOutputToFile'|Name-Value|If true (default), write the validation issues to a log file in addition to the workspace.
-If false, only write the issues to the workspace.

 ## 3.4 Validating an EEGLAB study